"Real talent" Huw Stephens, BBC Radio 1 "Wonderful" Richard Coles, BBC Radio 4

-A Welsh speaker with Bajan heritage, seventeen year old Kizzy Crawford's solo career began just two years ago.
-In that time, Kizzy has developed an increasing sophistication to her songwriting and performance, this is complimented by her soaring voice that boasts both range and charisma.
+A Welsh speaker with Bajan heritage, 20 year old Kizzy Crawford's solo career began just a few years ago.
+In that time, Kizzy has developed an increasing sophistication to her songwriting and performance, which is complimented by her soaring voice that boasts both range and charisma.

 Out Now!
 Click here to buy

 The Starling is associated with The Welsh myth - Branwen, the Welsh Princess, who was mistreated by her Irish husband.
 She trained a Starling to take a message to her brother Bran in Wales to rescue her.

 'Caer o Feddyliau' is a song about giving women an anthem and a voice to express all that we are and to celebrate ourselves as strong welsh women.
 To break free from the chains of centuries of patriarchy and misogyny.

 A song about the depth of an old Welsh love story - Siwan (Princess Joan of Wales) and her relationship with the Welsh Prince, Llywelyn Lord of Snowdon.